mcsps/use-cases/istio/README.md

 problems like

-* cluster-redundancy (each Kubernetes cluster works independent from each other and serve cloud-native, business-critical applications
+* cluster-redundancy (each Kubernetes cluster works independent from each other and serve cloud-native, business-critical applications)
 * geo-redundancy (don't spread one cluster in different locations, each one location per cluster)
 * traffic shifting (serve one version of an application to one specific part of your customer, based on a region or your test team)

-Hint: There are already technical solutions to solve the problems with Kubernetes tools and withou a Service Mesh, because you load a lots of technical dependencies.
+Hint: There are already technical solutions to solve the problems with Kubernetes tools and without a Service Mesh, because you load a lots of technical dependencies.

 Let's start!